ocaml/ocaml.org/data/tutorials/ds_05_seq.md

   val String.to_seq : char Seq.t -> string
   ```
 Similar functions are also provided for sets, maps, hash tables (`Hashtbl`) and
 others (except `Seq`, obviously).
-When implementing a collection datatype module, it is
+When implementing a datatype module, it is
 advised to expose `to_seq` and `of_seq` functions.

 ## Miscellaneous Considerations